Steps to become a Lawyer/Attorney in New Jersey

 Licensing and Admission to the Bar

 After passing the bar, you must sign the attorneys’ roll and take an oath prior to admittance to the New Jersey Bar.
 The oath swears that you will support the Constitution of the United States and the Constitution of New Jersey, show allegiance to New Jersey, and includes the oath of office as an attorney.
 You may give an affirmation instead of an oath if you prefer.
 You must be sworn in no later than 90 days after passing the bar examination.
 Public swearing-in ceremonies are usually held about a month after examination results are published.
-You will be notified of the date of this

 Congratulations on passing the New Jersey Bar Examination and becoming a licensed member of the New Jersey Bar!
 As a new member, you must complete 15 credit hours of continuing legal education (CLE) in five of nine subject areas during your first full two-year compliance period.
 Those subjects include: